rytina/buildlog-analyzer/README.md

 # buildlog-analyzer
-Utilities for processing and extracting information from build log files.
+Java based utilities for processing and extracting information from build log files.